jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - **Known plaintext**: in this attack, the attacker has a copy of the encrypted message along with the plaintext message used to generate the ciphertext (the copy); this knowledge greatly assists the attacker in breaking weaker codes; the goal is to use the plaintext and associated ciphertext to deduce the encryption key
   - **Linear cryptanalysis**: a known plaintext attack, in which the attacker studies probabilistic linear relations referred to as linear approximations among parity bits of the plaintext, the Ciphertext and the hidden key; considered most effective technique in exploiting statistical properties of ciphertext to find correlations between plaintext and ciphertext
   - **Meet-in-the-middle** typically a known-plaintext attack that works by performing two simultaneous, smaller brute-force searches with different keys: both encryption of the plaintext and decryption of the ciphertext simultaneously to identify the encryption key; 2DES is vulnerable to this attack
-  - **Chosen plaintext**: a powerful attack model where the attacker can choose specific plaintexts to be encrypted and obtain the corresponding ciphertexts.
+  - **Chosen-plaintext attack (CPA)**: an attack model for cryptanalysis which presumes that the attacker can obtain the ciphertexts for arbitrary plaintexts, with the goal to gain information that reduces the security of the encryption scheme; a CPA is more powerful than a known plaintext attack; however a chosen-plaintext is less powerful than a chosen ciphertext

 - 3.7.4 Frequency analysis
   - **Frequency analysis**: an attack where the characteristics of a language are used to defeat substitution ciphers